- About Us

 Because acne starts when the body produces excess sebum (oil), it’s easy to associate acne with shiny, oily skin.
 The truth is, acne can affect all skin types – oily, normal, combination and yes, even dry skin.
-And topical medications may cause additional skin dryness since the ingredients are designed to kill the p. acnes bacteria and unclog pores.
-Getting rid of your acne may seem to contrary to managing and hydrating dry skin, but it is possible with the right products.
+And topical acne medications may cause additional skin dryness since some ingredients are designed to kill the p. acnes bacteria and unclog pores.
+Getting rid of your acne may seem contrary to managing and hydrating dry skin, but it is possible with the right products.

 Your body already provides a certain amount of hydration for your skin from natural oils (aka “lipids”) and hyaluronic acid.
 Hyaluronic acid is a lubricating, clear substance that the body produces naturally and is found primarily in the skin and joints.
 It’s also a popular ingredient in skincare products because it can help with elasticity, flexibility and increased moisture.
 Both oil and hyaluronic acid help create a protective barrier for your skin that can help retain collagen and moisture.
 When these become imbalanced, your skin can lose moisture leading to dehydration, dryness, irritation and redness.

 When it comes to your skin, genetics and hormones determine many of its characteristics such as acne, skin type and the amount of oil your skin naturally creates.
 That’s why some people with dry skin can still get acne, while a person with oily skin may have a clear complexion.
 Oil production naturally decreases with age in both men and women.
 However, a reduction of hormones, especially estrogen, can make dry skin a common problem in perimenopausal and menopausal women.